Azuriom/azuriom.com/content/en/docs/faq.md

 Cloudflare can prevent AzLink or some payment gateways from working correctly.

-To fix this issue, you can disable Cloudflare on the API, by going to Page Rules -> Add a rule, then add `/api/*` as the URL and these actions:
+To fix this issue, you can disable Cloudflare on the API, by going to in the Cloudflare Dashboard, in Page Rules -> Add a rule, then add `/api/*` as the URL and these actions:
 * Cache Level: 'Bypass'
 * Security Level: 'Medium' or 'High'
 * Browser Integrity Check: 'OFF'